Personalized Workout & Meal PlansGet Started

 The strap adjustment system of the TRX system is extremely user-friendly.
 First, you pull the strap up and down while holding the buckle.
 Then looping one handle through the other is all that is needed to rearrange the straps for single-handle mode.
 You can accomplish this in a couple of seconds using the TRX.

 The TRX's versatility is one of its strongest assets.
 Your portable home gym can be taken almost anywhere with a light two-pound total weight and a convenient pull-string carry case.
+This simple space saving fitness equipment will allow you to do countless exercises, as well as enhance many of the best bodyweight exercises.

 The Horizon 7 AE Elliptical has a heavy-duty 23 lb flywheel to deliver smooth, natural movement.
 In addition, 20 levels of resistance and variable incline options are controlled by one-touch keys on the monitor.